cs3157-borowski/guides/submission.md

 README.md
 ```

-If you recall, the tree command will actually produce a very similar output, so after you are satisfied with your work and have tagged and pushed it, you should run the following sequence of commands to verify your directory structure is as expected.
+If you recall, the tree command will actually produce a very similar output, so after you are satisfied with your work and have pushed it, you should run the following sequence of commands to verify your directory structure is as expected.

 First, get a clean copy of your repo, by using the clone command with the correct homework number and team number:

 ```
-git clone git@github.com:cs3157-borowski-s23/hw1-team0 ~/cs3157/hw1-submission
+git clone git@github.com:cs3157-borowski-s23/hw1-0 ~/cs3157/hw1-submission
 ```

 Then go into the clean copy, and use the tree command: